sharife/goldenthread-v2/site/content/_index.md

     subtitle: "NO SUMMARY: Online Conversations with Artists that Don't Fit in a Box!"
     cta: Read More Now
     link: https://goldenthread.org/posts/no-summary-online-conversations-with-artists-the-dont-fit-in-a-box/
+    text: >-
-    text: Join us for our new series of curated livestream conversations with artists of Middle Eastern and North African heritage to discuss the many layers of their identity and how it impacts their work and artistic choices.
+      Join us for our new series of curated livestream conversations with artists of Middle Eastern and North African heritage to discuss the many layers of their identity and how it impacts their work and artistic choices.
 Immerse yourself in these compelling topics and histories that defy a snappy summation.

-Mark your calendar for first No Summary event on Wednesday, October 7 at 11am PDT!
+      **Mark your calendar for first No Summary event on Wednesday, October 7 at 11am PDT!**
 ---